veillette/physics-book/contents/ch23ReactanceInductiveAndCapactive.md

 <div class="title">
 AC Voltage in a Capacitor
 </div>
-When a sinusoidal voltage is applied to a capacitor, the voltage follows the current by one-fourth of a cycle, or by a  $$90 \degree $$ phase angle.
+When a sinusoidal voltage is applied to a capacitor, the voltage follows the current by one-fourth of a cycle, or by a  $$90 ^\circ $$ phase angle.

 </div>